dearhive/MashShare/readme.txt

 == Changelog ==

 = 2.4.3 =
-* Fix: Disable Mashshare on 404 pages to prevent "Trying to get property of non-object"
+* Fix: Check if $post is object on some places to prevent "Trying to get property of non-object"
 * New: Tested up to WordPress 4.3
+* New: Performance improvements
+* New: Complete rewrite of a large code base.
+Prevent the use of globals all over
+* New: Shortcode attribute "text" to specifiy the share text.
+E.g. [mashshare text="This is a custom share text.
+Awesome, isn't it?"]
+* Tweak: Remove deprecated code

 = 2.4.2 =
 * New: New shortcode argument allows you to define custom url´s, e.g. [mashshare url="yourwebsite.com/yourpage"]